 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Yes they certainly can.
-If you have a baby or adopt a child on or after 1 January 2013, you or your partner could be eligible for Dad and Partner Pay.
+If you have a baby or adopt a child you or your partner are eligible for parental entitlements.

 Eligible working fathers and partners can obtain up to 2 weeks of Dad and Partner Pay when they have or adopt a child.
-Dad and Partner Pay will provide 2 weeks government funded payment (at the National Minimum Wage) This can be taken concurrently with the primary carer 18 week government funded Paid Parental Leave.
+Dad and Partner Pay will provide 2 weeks government funded payment (at the National Minimum Wage) This can be taken concurrently with the primary carer's 18 week government funded Paid Parental Leave.
 You can get the full details of the plan here.

-Eligibility for Dad and partner pay is based on certain criteria including being:
+Eligibility for Dad and Partner pay is based on certain criteria including being:

-According to the National Employment Standards you can take up to 12 months as unpaid parental leave following the birth of your child or placement of an adoptive child under the age of 5.
-Parents can split this time, but the leave must be taken as one continuous period (that is one after the other).
+Dad and Partner Pay doesn't change your parental entitlements at your workplace.
+If you have worked continuously for your employer for 12 months or more, you can take up to 12 months as unpaid parental leave following the birth of your child or placement of an adoptive child under the age of 5.

 You can find out more about applying for leave here.

 Last updated June 2019.